MANUMRIGANK/Shopping-Site/README.md

 I could have also added many things like pagination, checking out, and so on, but I thought this much was enough for a practice and I wanted to learn the mern stack, so I did this much and left it.
 I know it's bad to leave projects, but I wanted to do other things.
 This was just a confidence building or revising, maybe.

+#Stack used : i worked only with php, html, css and js the frontend is not mine its bootstrap template